Support your registrar

 Leaving the hospital system to become a general practice registrar is a difficult transition.
 With training program support registrars generally adapt well and progress through the training program.

 For some registrars this adjustment is more difficult.
-As a supervisor, you’re an important member of the education team and uniquely situated to identify these registrars at an early stage, through your close working relationship in the practice.
-Important sources of information about the registrar’s progress will come from patients, practice staff and colleagues as well as from your own monitoring of the registrar through formal teaching, corridor consultations, direct observation, and review of the registrar’s notes, prescribing and test ordering.
+As a supervisor, you are an important member of the education team and uniquely situated to identify these registrars at an early stage, through your close working relationship in the training site.
+Important sources of information about the registrar’s progress will come from patients, training site staff and colleagues as well as from your own monitoring of the registrar through formal teaching, corridor consultations, direct observation, and review of the registrar’s notes, prescribing and test ordering.

 Communicate your concerns to the registrar in a timely manner, clearly and with compassion.
 This allows the registrar to become aware of any unrecognised learning needs, and with your support, adjust their learning plan to address these areas.
 The registrar’s local medical educator and/or training coordinator should also be notified about any relevant concerns with the registrar so that they can support both the registrar and you to address learning needs and monitor the registrar’s progress.